qldqq1984/IGNN/README.md

     This directory saves the specific graphdatasets generated from the raw data (TACS_G) and the user-defined data (User_G).

   *  `./experiments/models/`. <br>
-    The directory includes the architecture of GNNGruConv and IGNN(IGNNE) models with the functional modules for model adaptive training.
+    The directory includes the architecture of GNNGruConv layer and IGNN(IGNNE) model with the functional modules for model adaptive training.

   *  `./experiments/experiment_utils/`. <br>
     The directory includes the functional modules for analyzing and evaluating the prognostic value of the model output (i.e. AUC, Sensitivity, Specificity, HR, Cindex).